Claudia Lombardo

 About Claudia

-Claudia is a Teaching Fellow and Ph.D. student in Italian at the University of North Carolina at Chapel Hill.
-Her joint academic background in Italian Philology and Environmental Humanities fuels her research interests in contemporary literature, environmental ecocriticism, energy and material landscapes, and non-human animal studies within and beyond the Italian context.
+Claudia is a Teaching Fellow and Ph.D. student in Italian at the University of North Carolina at Chapel Hill, where she integrates her expertise in Italian Philology and Environmental Humanities to explore the intricate relationships between energy, environment, and society.

 Publications